 Clear pathways for you

-Newcomers’ sessions welcome anyone and everyone who wants to come and experience Buddhist practice for themselves and become part of the community – you don’t need to be a ‘Buddhist’.
-It’s also good to ‘shop around’ and discover which approach to Buddhist practice most suits you.
+Newcomers’ sessions welcome anyone and everyone who wants to come and experience Buddhist practice and meditation for themselves and become part of the community – you don’t need to be a ‘Buddhist’ or want to become a Buddhist.
+It’s good to ‘shop around’ and discover which approach to Buddhist practice most suits you, our centre is one of many.
 Buddhist practise can change your life and your world.
-Becoming part of a community of individuals looking to develop themselves, as well as find peace and connection, is a beautiful and empowering place to put yourself.
+Becoming part of a community of individuals looking to develop themselves, as well as find peace and connection, is a beautiful and empowering place to be.

 Becoming a Mitra (the Sanskrit word for ‘friend’) in the Triratna Buddhist Community signifies that someone has decided they are a Buddhist, that they are endeavouring to practise the five ethical precepts the Buddha taught and that they have decided that the Triratna Buddhist Community is the place where they want to ‘put down the roots’ of their practice, at least for the time being.
 It’s fine to try out lots of different approaches, but if we’re going to take our practice deeper, we need make a commitment (provisional, at first) to a particular path and context.
 Becoming a Mitra is just such a provisional commitment, and is marked in a simple ceremony.